 By raising the core temperature and creating a “hyperthermia” effect, the infrared sauna also improves a number of parameters in the immune system, and stimulates the body’s own natural healing processes.

-The profuse sweating achieved by infrared sauna therapy carries off deeply imbedded impurities and dead skin cells, leaving the skin glowing and immaculately clean.
+The profuse sweating achieved by infrared sauna treatment carries off deeply imbedded impurities and dead skin cells, leaving the skin glowing and immaculately clean.
 Skin tone and elasticity are improved.
 Infrared sauna therapy has also been shown to relieve acne, eczema, psoriasis, and also reduces the appearance of scarring.
 It can also help reduce cellulite, the gel like lumps of fat, water, and debris trapped in pockets beneath the skin, by increasing blood flow and removing stored toxins.

 People are using Radiant Health Saunas for existing health problems or to prevent a toxic build up in their bodies.
 It is crucial to the company, to make sure that our saunas are completely non toxic.
 The heaters and all the materials used inside their saunas have been independently tested showing they are completely non toxic. (measuring zero VOC’S – volatile organic compounds).

 What is involved with having a sauna FIR treatment?

 Before your session, you will be given towels and instructions on the use of the sauna.
 Our 6ft long sauna is in its own private room where you will undress and enter the sauna.
 At that time you will sit down inside the sauna, get yourself situated and begin the heating up process.
 You can have the light on or off, use the colour therapy lights.
 You listen to the stereo, stretch or even read a book.
 Some people simply choose to be quiet and meditate while they’re having a treatment.

 There are several things that the client is required to do for their sauna treatment:

 What should I expect after the sauna session?

 It feels wonderful.
 You should expect to feel relaxed, renewed, rejuvenated and very calm.
 We provide towels for you to wipe down your body after you finish your session.

 Will I sweat at all during the first session?